 Nigerian insurance market

 The Group’s Gross Premium Income (GPI) grew by 14% from NGN19.7 billion in 2015 to NGN22.4 billion in 2016.
-The Company, which covers business from Lagos, Douala, Abidjan and Tunis contributed NGN17.4 billion of the Group’s premium representing 78 per cent, while the subsidiaries contributed NGN4.3 billion representing 22 per cent.
+The Company, which covers business from Lagos, Douala, Abidjan and Tunis contributed NGN17.4 billion of the Group’s premium representing 73%, while the subsidiaries contributed NGN5.03 billion representing 27%.
 The Company’s Gross Written Premium (GWP) grew by 13%, from NGN15.4 billion in 2015 to NGN17.4 billion in 2016.
 GWP contributed by the subsidiaries grew by 14%, from NGN4.4 billion in 2015 to NGN5.03 billion in 2016.

 Group underwriting profit declined by 79%, from NGN2.06 billion in 2015 to NGN0.42 billion in 2016.
 Investment income jumped by 36%, from NGN1.1 billion in 2015 to NGN1.5 billion in 2016.
 Currency Exchange gain grew from NGN 407 million to NGN4.1 billion mainly due to the devaluation of the Naira which is the group reporting currency.
-Profit Before Tax (PBT) grew by 84 per cent from NGN1.59 billion in 2014 to NGN2.91 billion in 2015; while Profit After Tax (PAT) grew by 150 per cent to NGN2.14 billion in 2015 from NGN0.86 billion in 2014.
+Profit Before Tax (PBT) grew by 60%, from NGN2.9 billion in 2015 to NGN4.7 billion in 2016; while Profit After Tax (PAT) grew by 46% to NGN3.1 billion in 2016 from NGN2.1 billion in 2015.
 The sharp difference in the growth between PBT and PAT is the current income tax effect resulting from the growth in unrealized foreign exchange gain which attracted deferred tax.
-The tax increased by 6 per cent in 2015 compared to total assets increase of 5 per cent from NGN28.21 billion in 2014 to NGN29.67 billion in 2015.
-Shareholders’ fund also grew by 5 per cent from NGN14.78 billion in 2014 to NGN15.54 billion in 2015.
+The tax increased by 98% in 2016 compared to total assets increase of 36% from NGN29.7 billion in 2015 to NGN40.3 billion in 2016.
+Shareholders’ fund also grew by 27% from NGN15.5 billion in 2015 to NGN19.7 billion in 2016.

-In line with the Company’s dividend policy and subject to your approval at this meeting, the Board of Directors recommends cash dividend of 12 kobo per share for the financial year under review.
+In line with the Company’s dividend policy and subject to your approval at this meeting, the Board of Directors recommends a cash dividend of 14 kobo per share for the financial year under review.